 The San Diego Superior Court Civil Mediation Program is designed to assist parties with the early resolution of their dispute.
 Parties may stipulate to mediation before or at the Case Management Conference, held approximately 150 days after filing of the complaint.
 The court maintains a panel of approved mediators who have met certain minimum qualifications and who are required to adhere to specific ethical standards.

-Mediators on the court's panel have agreed to charge $150 per hour for each of the first two (2) hours of mediation and their regular hourly rate thereafter for court-referred mediations.
+Mediators on the court’s panel have agreed to charge $150 per hour for each of the first two (2) hours in a limited civil action and $250 per hour for each of the first two (2) hours of mediation in an unlimited civil action, and their regular hourly rate thereafter for court-referred mediations.
 Under this program, parties compensate the mediators directly, and mediations are conducted at the mediator's office unless other arrangements are made with agreement of all parties in the case.
 To search for and select mediators, click here.

 Most civil cases are eligible for the program, with the exception of the following types of matters: probate, guardianship, conservatorship, family, juvenile, small claims, small claim appeals, unlawful detainer, class actions, and certain civil petitions.
 Superior Court Local Rule 2.3.7 addresses the Civil Mediation Program more specifically.

-For more information about the court's mediation program, you can contact the Mediation Program Office at (619) 450-7478 or e-mail the ADR Administrator at email@example.com.
+For more information about the court's mediation program, you can contact the Mediation Program Office at (619) 450-7478 or e-mail the ADR Coordinator at [email protected].